 It is proposed that some of the National Water Commission's core functions are continued by other agencies.

-The Bill transfers two statutory functions to the Productivity Commission: assessments of progress in the implementation of the NWI, and inquiry into the effectiveness of the implementation of the Murray–Darling Basin Plan and associated Basin State water resource plans.
+The Abolition Bill transfers two statutory functions to the Productivity Commission: assessments of progress in the implementation of the NWI, and inquiry into the effectiveness of the implementation of the Murray–Darling Basin Plan and associated Basin State water resource plans.
 The Productivity Commission will also produce a biennial National Water Planning Report Card.

-Monitoring and reporting on water markets will be addressed by the Australian Bureau of Agricultural and Resource Economics and Sciences
+Monitoring and reporting on water markets will be addressed by the Australian Bureau of Agricultural and Resource Economics and Sciences.

-The Department of the Environment will take on the assessment roles in relating to the National Partnership Agreement on Implementing Water Reform in the Murray–Darling Basin and the Carbon Credits (Carbon Farming Initiative) Regulations 2011.
+The Department of the Environment will take on the assessment roles in relation to the National Partnership Agreement on Implementing Water Reform in the Murray–Darling Basin and the Carbon Credits (Carbon Farming Initiative) Regulations 2011.

 The Bureau of Meteorology will coordinate national performance reporting for urban water utilities in 2014–15.